 - Dark chocolate, either chopped or mini chocolate chips

 If you find yourself on a steel-cut oats kick, you might want to check out the overnight oats cooking method or this individual serving freezer option.
 I haven’t tried either, but I’m intrigued.
-Here are all of my other oat recipes, too.
+Here are more oat recipes; if you want to change things up, don’t miss the make-your-own instant oatmeal mix recipe in my cookbook!

 - 3 cups water